ethereum/EIPs/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

   - RECOMMENDED to have a global transfer limit, which can be overwritten on a token-basis (if not configured as FIXED)
   - The above mechanism MAY be used for DeFi application, lending etc to temporarily block transferAnchor(anchor), e.g. over a renting or lending period.

+- MAY implement Floating
+    - MUST have an immutable `canFloat` boolean, indicating whether anchors can be released temporarily, i.e. the ASSET is floating.
+If `canFloat==false`, tokens can only be transferred with ATTESTATION.
+RECOMMENDED to set canFloat via constructor at deploy time.

+### ERC-XXX Floatable

-## Additional Specifications for PHYSICAL ASSETS
+## Additional Specifications for PHYSICAL ASSETS and ANCHOR-TECHNOLOGY

-In case the `ASSET` is a physical object, good or property, the following ADDITIONAL specifications apply:
+In case the `ASSET` is a physical object, good or property, the following ADDITIONAL specifications MUST be satisifed:

-### ORACLE
+### ORACLE for Physical Anchors

 - Issuing an `ATTESTATION` requires that the `ORACLE`
   - MUST proof physical proximity between an input device (e.g. smartphone) specifying the `to` address and a particular physical `ANCHOR` and it's associated physical object.
 Typical acceptable proximity is ranges between some millimeters to several meters.